-Blackhawk Network is a globally-recognized company that pioneered ‘branded value’ providing solutions like gift cards, digital payments, and loyalty points.
-It needed a single tool to provide full network visibility and early-threat detection to increase efficiency and stay on top of a fast-moving threat landscape.
-By installing the Enterprise Immune System, Blackhawk Network has renewed confidence that it can spot and mitigate threats, as they emerge, in real time.
+Blackhawk Network is a globally recognized company that pioneered ‘branded value’ providing solutions like gift cards, digital payments, and loyalty points.
+It needed a single tool to provide full network visibility and early threat detection to increase efficiency and stay on top of a fast-moving threat landscape.
+By installing the Enterprise Immune System, Blackhawk Network has renewed confidence that it can spot and mitigate threats as they emerge.

 City of Westland, Michigan

-Hear how Dan Bourdeau, the CIO for the City of Westland, uses Darktrace as a “truth platform” giving his security team unbiased threat detection across the entire digital estate.
+Hear how Dan Bourdeau, the CIO for the City of Westland, uses Darktrace as a “truth platform” that gives his security team unbiased threat detection across the entire digital estate.

 This leading provider of public safety software needed an innovative security solution to stay on top of fast-moving threats.
-By choosing Darktrace, Spillman Technologies can now detect unknown attacks, as they emerge.
-In addition, the organization now has 100% visibility into their network, allowing Spillman Technologies to take a proactive stance in the face of a rapidly-evolving threat landscape.
+By choosing Darktrace, Spillman Technologies can now detect unknown attacks as they emerge.
+In addition, the organization now has 100% visibility into its network, allowing Spillman Technologies to take a proactive stance in the face of a rapidly evolving threat landscape.

 Swope Health Services